Generic Name: carbetapentane and guaifenesin (kar BET a PEN tane, and gwye FEN e sin)

-Do not use carbetapentane and guaifenesin if you have taken an MAO inhibitor in the past 14 days.
+Do not use Xpect-AT if you have taken an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.

-To make sure carbetapentane and guaifenesin is safe for you, tell your doctor if you have:
+To make sure Xpect-AT is safe for you, tell your doctor if you have:

 asthma, emphysema, or other breathing problems;